The Honey Harvest

 Objective |

 Traceability does not require a complex system.
-For a small-scale beekeeper, a simple register is sufficient, provided it allows every jar sold to be linked to a specific batch.
+For a small-scale beekeeper, a simple register is enough, provided it makes it possible to link each jar sold to a precise batch.

 - Measured water content (value and date of measurement)

-This register makes it possible, in the event of a complaint or inspection, to immediately retrieve the information relating to a specific lot.
-It is also a personally useful tool for improving one's practice from one season to the next.
+This register makes it possible, in the event of a complaint or a control, to immediately retrieve the information linked to a specific lot.
+It is also a useful personal tool for improving one's practice from one season to the next.

 3.7 Overall summary — From super to jar

-This article has followed honey from the super still on the hive to the sealed jar.
+This article has followed the honey from the super still on the hive to the closed jar.
 The critical points can be summarised in six principles:

 | Principle | Why it is essential |